A day without women: Strikes across Latin America follow huge rallies

 They banged drums, danced and chanted: “And how, how, how the hell can they torture and rape us and no one does anything?”

 Among them was Rosa Ramirez-Rios, an actress in her 70s.
-Six months ago, she said, many women in the crowd would have limited themselves to lamenting the situation from the safety of their homes.
+Six months ago, she said, many women in the crowd would not have dared to take part.

-“I know it’s a long process, it is going to be painful but it will also give us moments of happiness like this one,” she said.
+“I know it’s a long process,” she said.
 “We must have patience, persistence, a lot of courage and a lot of desire.
 The economic and political powers won’t give up their privileges easily.”

 Antonia Caceres, 16, skipped school to march.
 “Women are not respected either in the economy or society,” she said.